silnrsi/graphite/site/graphite_devApp.md

 ## Graphite2

 The Graphite2 engine represents a rework of the original engine developed for the Graphite package.
 Implementation began in 2010.
-It is the package used by LibreOffice 3.4 (and later) and Firefox 11 (and later), and can be integrated into applications on the Android versions 2.2 - 2.3.4.
+It is the package used by LibreOffice 3.4 (and later) and Firefox 11 (and later), and can be integrated into applications on Android versions 2.2 - 2.3.4.

 The Graphite2 engine can be downloaded from the [&#x2197; GitHub release page](https://github.com/silnrsi/graphite/releases){:target="_blank"}.